xdaluca/gm_ethrio/events/DeFi for Startups/readme.md

 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
-DeFi for Startups é um MeetUp para espaço de encontro de empreendedores, entusiastas, e especialistas para discutir o potencial e as aplicações de DeFi no universo das startups, e como este movimento transformará maneira que as pessoas se relacionam com suas finanças.
+- DeFi for Startups é um MeetUp para espaço de encontro de empreendedores, entusiastas, e especialistas para discutir o potencial e as aplicações de.
+- DeFi no universo das startups, e como este movimento transformará maneira que as pessoas se relacionam com suas finanças.

 # The date should be in the format year-month-day (ISO 8601).